 What drives your financial decisions?
 Is it Greed?
 Fear?

-Well, we know that that is what drives the casino business in Las Vegas, and it’s what keeps those gamblers coming back in record numbers year after year.
+We know that that drives the casino business in Las Vegas, and it’s what keeps those gamblers coming back in record numbers year after year.
 It’s what allows casino owners to completely tear down and rebuild their billion-dollar facilities every ten years.
-There’s an old adage: “The worst thing that can happen to a person visiting a Las Vegas casino for the first time is, WINNING!”
+There’s an adage: “The worst thing that can happen to a person visiting a Las Vegas casino for the first time is, WINNING!”

 Greed: It’s one of the seven deadly sins.